 Linkedin has been one of the most fruitful platforms for B2B marketers.
 Social media statistics say that around 89% of B2B marketers rely on LinkedIn for lead generation.

-But, LinkedIn might not work for you.
+But LinkedIn might not work for you.
 Here also, rely on your buyer persona.
-Find out the platforms where your audience spent most of their time.
+Find out the platforms where your audience spends most of their time.

 It’s always an excellent decision to spread your content distribution on different platforms.

 For a busy marketer, things can get hectic to manage so many platforms at once.
 In such a case, use a social media scheduling tool to make things simpler.

 For instance, SocialPilot is a great platform to create and schedule your content posts on multiple platforms simultaneously.

 Apart from social media marketing, you should also use email, SEO, paid promotion, Reddit, Quora, and collaboration channels to promote your content.

 Step 6: Organize Your Strategy for Better Execution

 The next step is to organize everything you have researched so far to convert your content marketing plans into a well-documented strategy.